Colleges

 (3) Developing mechanistic models of emotion-processing

 To date, we have constructed mechanistic models linking the conceptualisation, experience, visualization, expression, and recognition of emotion in both autistic and non-autistic people.
 Going forward, I aim to interrogate these links through studies involving causal manipulation and/or longitudinal designs.
-This work will enable us to understand the mechanisms underpinning emotion recognition challenges for both autistic and non-autistic individuals.
+This work will enable us to understand the mechanisms underpinning emotion recognition for both autistic and non-autistic individuals.

 Find my Google Scholar page here.